bayraktugrul/tetris-clonegame-allegro4lib-clang/README.md

 # tetris-clonegame-allegro4lib-clang
 A simple tetris game developed by using the Allegro library in C language.
-You can change "definitions.c" file to "definitionts.h".
+You might change "definitions.c" file to "definitionts.h".
 It is recommended to call like ".h"